intmus/inttheory22-23/_23-intro-to-post-tonal/c1-ex-normalform.md

 [7,t,1]

-**Notice that when notating a pc set in normal form, the parentheses are replaced by brackets.** (This notation method is outlined by Joseph Straus in his *Introduction to Post-Tonal Theory*.)
+**Remember that when notating a pc set in normal form, we use brackets, not parentheses.** Parentheses with commas imply an unordered or ascending form.
+This notation method is outlined by Joseph Straus in his *Introduction to Post-Tonal Theory*.

 ## Breaking "ties" for ordering pcs